rinojs/rinojs/docs/compiler-improvements.md

 ## Server State

 Development and static servers now keep WebSocket/config/i18n data in per-server state objects instead of module globals.
 The server functions return a small controller with `port`, `server`, `watcher`, `wss`, and `close()`, while preserving the existing startup behavior.

+## Template Script Runner

+JavaScript and TypeScript template scripts use a reusable isolated child process instead of spawning `node -e` for every `<script rino-type="js">` or `<script rino-type="ts">` tag.
+The parent sends each script to the worker over IPC, the worker runs it as an ES module, captures `console.log()` output, and returns that output for insertion into rendered HTML.

+Each script still runs as a fresh module evaluation, so top-level variables do not leak from one template script into the next.
+The worker temporarily switches to the requested template working directory for execution, then switches back so temporary test and build directories are not left locked on Windows.
+Normal component rendering, SSR component rendering, development memory builds, and static generation share this path.